DataSF/draft-publishing-standards/demographics/race-and-ethnicity/city-and-county-of-san-francisco/san-francisco-recommended-standard.md

 #### Case 4.
 Mapping to a separate question format with single-select option

 Like Case 3, race and ethnicity are two separate fields, with ethnicity designated for Hispanic, Latino, or Spanish.
 However, you may only select one option under the race field.
 Use the following rules in this case.
-Appendix C provides details on how to do this mapping.
+Appendix A provides details on how to do this mapping.

 1. **Missing categories.** Refer to Case 1 rules if your categories do not match.
 2. **“Hispanic, Latino, or Spanish” selected.** Record ethnicity as Hispanic, Latino, or Spanish or equivalent and:
  1. If another race/ethnicity selected, record that under race.
 If more than 1 additional race/ethnicity selected, use rule 3 below.
  2. If no other selected, record as Unknown or Other
 3. **More than 1 selected, Hispanic, Latino, or Spanish NOT selected.** Apply “Largest Group other than White” rule.
 Map the respondent to the largest of the group as represented in the San Francisco Bay Area general population unless that race is White.
-For example, if someone selects White and Asian, report them as Asian.The order from largest to smallest is determined using population estimates for the race alone values (when available) for the San Francisco Metropolitan Statistical Area (see Appendix F):
+For example, if someone selects White and Asian, report them as Asian.The order from largest to smallest is determined using population estimates for the race alone values (when available) for the San Francisco Metropolitan Statistical Area (see Appendix D):
  1. White
  2. Asian
  3. Hispanic, Latino, or Spanish